hivelocity/terraform-provider-hivelocity/CONTRIBUTING.md

 The documentation for the [Hashicorp registry](https://registry.terraform.io/providers/hivelocity/hivelocity/latest/docs) is auto-generated on build-time and placed into the docs folder.
 It's based on the examples and descriptions of fields present on the provider's source code.

-To generate a local version of the docs:
+To update the local version of the docs:

 ```sh
 $ make docs
 ```

+Remember to always run this command after making changes to the examples or the provider sources, then commit the changes to the repository.

 ## Rebuilding the project